-But if our air is toxic now, why wait and throw money at the problem, when there’s something we can do about it now, that wouldn’t cost anything
+But if our air is toxic now, why wait and throw money at the problem, when there’s something we can do about it now, that wouldn’t cost anything?

 ‘Any chance you could stop coaches from illegally parking on Prince Albert Road with engines running?
 Foggy with fumes next to playground’ I replied.

-Send our traffic wardens round to enforce the no-parking 8.30am – 6pm on a weekday.
+Send our traffic wardens round to enforce the no-parking regulations, 8.30am – 6pm on a weekday.
 Sounds simple to me.

 So on Friday, I took matters into my own hands.
 Unplanned, unscripted, I was passing by and decided on the spur of the moment that enough was enough.
-So I cleared the road of coaches all by myself, armed only with righteous indignation.
+So I cleared the road of coaches all by myself, armed only with my righteous indignation.
 You can see what happened from the footage, which is unedited.
-To be honest, I was only filming to protect myself, so the visuals are extremely ropey, but I was right to have done so as one of the drivers went for me and I really thought I was about to get punched for my troubles.
+To be honest, I was only filming to protect myself, so the visuals are extremely ropey, but I was right to have done so as one of the drivers lunged at me and I really thought I was about to get punched for my troubles.
 I think he was as surprised as I was that I stood firm and kept my composure (although you will hear that my voice gets a bit high-pitched!).

-Anyway, my action cost nothing and was quick and simple and cut off a source of toxic fumes; meanwhile, we can wait until 2019 for the Ultra Low Emissions Zone and spend a lot of tax-payers money sorting what seems to be a problem that can be tackled in a more immediate and much cheaper way: send round the traffic wardens!
+Anyway, my action cost nothing and was quick and simple and cut off a source of toxic fumes, albeit temporarily; meanwhile, we can wait until 2019 for the Ultra Low Emissions Zone and spend a lot of tax-payers money sorting what seems to be a problem that can be tackled in a more immediate and much cheaper way: send round the traffic wardens!
 Camden are aware of the problem but despite what I am heard to say in the video footage, have not sent traffic wardens round yet to the best of my knowledge.

 Transition Primrose Hill have been monitoring the air quality and have recently found that the exact spot where the coaches idle their engines is a particular toxic air hotspot; see their report here: